Fenchurch Street railway station: Eastern Counties Railway and London, Tilbury and Southend Railway

 Following the opening of the London and Blackwall Extension Railway on 2 April 1849, services operated from Fenchurch Street to Bow & Bromley.
 Some were extended to Victoria Park & Bow where an interchange existed with the Eastern Counties Railway (ECR) from Bishopsgate.

 On 26 September 1850, the East and West India Docks and Birmingham Junction Railway (renamed the North London Railway (NLR) on 1 January 1853) started operating a service from Bow into Fenchurch Street and the L&BR withdrew its service, closing the line between Gas Factory Junction and Bow & Bromley.
 The station had two heavily used platforms and a double track line from Stepney onwards.
-Following a reduced income at Blackwall (the South Eastern Railway had opened a direct line from Gravesend to London), LBR shareholders voted to align with the ECR and jointly construct the London, Tilbury and Southend Railway (LTSR) from Tilbury to Forest Gate Junction (near Maryland Point).
+Following a reduced income at Blackwall (the South Eastern Railway had opened a direct line from Gravesend to London), LBR shareholders voted to align with the ECR and jointly construct the London, Tilbury and Southend Railway (LTSR) from Tilbury to Forest Gate Junction.
 Services would split at Stratford, one service to Bishopsgate and the other to Fenchurch Street along the reopened line via Bow & Bromley (although the station did not reopen).
 To accommodate this service a third line was built between Stepney and Fenchurch Street which was enlarged at this time.
 The new service commenced on 13 April 1854 using ECR locomotives and stock.

 To accommodate the changes, the station was enlarged to designs by George Berkley incorporating a 32 m by 91 m trussed-arch vaulted roof.
 Two platforms were added at the same time as was a circulating area for L&BR and LTSR traffic.
 The NLR, wanting its own London terminus instead of co-sharing Fenchurch Street, extended its railway towards the new Broad Street station in 1865.